opensaucebaus/cpanel-tools/README.md

 **Then create the folder "backups" where the full cpanel account backups will be stored on the destination host:**
 /home/yourlivedomain/backups

-Modify .htaccess file located where you uploaded the migration tool on the destination host - for example - /home/yourlivedomain/public_html/ - to only allow access to your IP/source host IP - if you do not wish the tool to be publicly accessible
+**OPTIONAL** - Modify .htaccess file located where you uploaded the migration tool on the destination host - for example - /home/yourlivedomain/public_html/ - to only allow access to your IP/source host IP - **if you do not wish the tool to be publicly accessible**

 **WHM Reseller Pre-Migration Steps:**